-Patience, , and empathy can help caregivers understand, respect, and support a person with dementia and cope with the stress and difficulties of caregiving.
-Patience is tolerating delays, difficulties, or without getting angry or upset.
+Patience, compassion, and empathy can help caregivers understand, respect, and support a person with dementia and cope with the stress and difficulties of caregiving.
+Patience is tolerating delays, problems, or discomfort without getting angry or upset.
 Compassion is the feeling of sympathy and concern for the suffering or well-being of another.
 Empathy is the ability to share and understand the feelings and perspectives of another.

 What is Dementia, and How Does It Affect People?